Peeragogy/Peeragogy.github.io/action.md

 Learning
 Context](http://peeragogy.org/organizing-a-learning-context/)’).

+*Observations from the Peeragogy project* – We used a strategy of “open enrollment.”
+New people were welcome to join the project at any time.
+We also encouraged people to either stay involved or withdraw; several times over the first year, we required participants to explicitly reaffirm interest in order to stay registered in the forum and mailing list.

-*Recommended Reading* – Schmidt, J. Philipp.
+*Further Reading* – Schmidt, J. Philipp.
 (2009).
 Commons-Based Peer Production and education.
 Free Culture Research Workshop Harvard University, 23 October 2009.

-*Observations from the Peeragogy project* – We used a strategy of “open enrollment.”
-New people were welcome to join the project at any time.
-We also encouraged people to either stay involved or withdraw; several times over the first year, we required participants to explicitly reaffirm interest in order to stay registered in the forum and mailing list.

 **Week 3.
 Solidifying your work plan and learning strategy together with concrete measures for ‘success’ can move the project forward